floragunncom/search-guard-docs/_content/_docs_signals/actions_pagerduty.md

 The attribute `event.payload.source` shall identify the system having the problem.

-Mustache templates can be used for all three attributes.
+Mustache templates can be used for all three attributes above.

+**proxy:** Specifies the proxy through which outgoing requests will be routed.
+One of: `default`, `none`, an HTTP URL or (starting with Search Guard FLX 1.4.0) the `id` of the [proxy added previously](elasticsearch-alerting-proxies) with the REST API.

 ## Adding Information to Events